Thelymitra alpicola: Distribution and habitat

-The alpine striped sun orchid grows moist places near swamps in subalpine and montane habitats in New South Wales south from the Blue Mountains and in north-eastern Victoria with a disjunct population in the Strzelecki Ranges.
+Alpine striped sun orchid grows moist places near swamps in subalpine and montane habitats in New South Wales south from the Blue Mountains and in north-eastern Victoria with a disjunct population in the Strzelecki Ranges.

 Conservation

 Thelymitra alpicola is listed as "vulnerable" in Victoria and New South Wales.
 The main threats to the species are trampling by feral horses, forestry activities, road maintenance and competition in the absence of fire.